morphorm22/morphdocs/docs/source/examples.rst

 explicit design configuration can be achieved at each optimization iteration.
 Thus, eliminating the requirement of performing additional numerical studies after finding an optimized design solution in order to verify the optimized performance metrics and physical quantities of interests.
-However, in certain use cases (e.g. structural topology optimization), density-based methods may reach an optimized design solution faster than level set methods.
+However, in certain use cases (compliance minimization), density-based methods may reach an optimized design solution faster than level set methods.

 The tutorials presented in this section describe how to set a topology optimization problem